What is Lead?

 What is lead poisoning?

 Lead poisoning occurs when lead accumulates in the body, either by gradual accumulation from repeated exposure or by exposure to a large source.
 Lead travels through the bloodstream and can damage any organs receiving blood.
-Lead can also be absorbed in bone, where it can stay for up to 20 years.
+Lead can also be absorbed in bone, where it can stay for 30 years or more.
 When the body is under stress or is malnourished, some of the lead can leave the bone and enter the bloodstream where it can begin to cause damage again.

 Lead poisoning is usually determined by a blood test.
 Results are measured in micrograms per deciliter (mcg/dL).
 The ideal blood lead level would be zero for any individual, but the national average is about 2mcg/dL.
-Levels above 10mcg/dL are a concern.
+Levels at or above 5mcg/dL are a concern.

 How does lead poisoning occur?